Man caught after alleged stolen credit card crime spree

 He was located in a stolen vehicle after being tracked by a police dog team.

-He will be appearing in the Dunedin District Court this morning, on nine charges of theft or using a document dishonestly.
+He was due to appear in the Dunedin District Court this morning, on nine charges of theft or using a document dishonestly.

 AdvertisementAdvertise with NZME.